Guide to Melbourne Surgery Prices for Abdominoplasty

 - And more

-Will Medicare or Private Health Insurance cover your Tummy Tuck Surgery?
+Will Medicare or Private Health Insurance cover your Abdominoplasty Surgery?

-In order to get coverage from your Private Health Fund, you will need an MBS Item number and the right level of cover.
+To get coverage from your private health fund, you will need an MBS item number and the right level of cover.
 You will most likely only be partially covered for the cost of the surgery.
-Medicare only covers some Abdominoplasty patients based on meeting strict criteria.
+Medicare only covers some abdominoplasty patients based on meeting strict criteria for weight loss or post-pregnancy diastasis recti (split abdominal muscles) .

-Read more about Medicare funding of Tummy Tuck Surgery.
+Read more about Medicare funding of Abdominoplasty Surgery.

 For more information Download Medicare and Health Insurance Guide!

-- Whether your tummy tuck surgery will be covered by Medicare – Are you eligible and meet the criteria
+- Whether your Abdominoplasty surgery will be covered by Medicare.

-Choosing a qualified Specialist Plastic Surgeon for your Abdominoplasty
+Choosing a Qualified Plastic Surgeon for your Abdominoplasty

 - Firstly, it’s important to remember that all cosmetic surgery is invasive and has an element of risk.